NikollasBenites/PN_MNTB_optimizations/README.md

 There are two envs files: one for mac and other for windows.
 Use the file that match YOUR_OS.
 Open a terminal on the directory the .yml files are.
 We tested the simulations exhaustively on MacOS.
 But, we also tested on Windows.
-If anything don't work, you can contact us anytime.

 ``` bash
 conda env create -f environment_(YOUR_OS).yml
 conda activate neuron_env
 ```

+#### MAKE SURE YOU HAVE CONDA INSTALLED AND YOUR INTERPRETER IS SET AS neuro_env

+If anything don't work, you can contact us anytime.

 ### 3. Compile NEURON (8.2.6) Mechanisms

 FOR WINDOWS USERS IS NECESSARY TO INSTALL NEURON DIRECTLY FROM THE SOURCE.